 According to a study done by TeenSafe, distracted driving accounts for roughly one out of every four motor vehicle crash fatalities in the U.S. This comes as no surprise when you consider that at any given moment during daylight hours, there are approximately 660,000 motorists throughout the country who are texting while driving or performing other activities on their smartphones.
-It also comes as little surprise that teens are the largest age group that reported being distracted while driving in this study.
+It also comes an as little surprise that teens are the largest age group that reported being distracted while driving in this study.

 More than half of all teens have admitted to having used a cell phone while driving, and one out of four admit to having texted while driving within the past 30 days.
 Here are some other disturbing statistics from the distracted driving study:

 - 9 people are killed in the U.S. each day in crashes involving a distracted driver;